Mary Sally Matiella

 Mary Sally Matiella (born June 21, 1951) is an American government official and political candidate who served as the Assistant Secretary of the Army (Financial Management and Comptroller) during the Obama Administration.
 After several decades of federal civil service, Matiella served as the Assistant Secretary of the Army, holding office from February 16, 2010, until February 27, 2014, when she resigned and was succeeded by Robert M. Speer.

 In 2018, Matiella ran as a Democrat for the United States House of Representatives from Arizona's 2nd congressional district.
 She placed third in the primary election, behind former U.S. Representative Ann Kirkpatrick and former state representative Matt Heinz.

 Early life and education

 Mary Sally Matiella (née Garza), born in Three Rivers, Texas, grew up as the child of migrant farmworkers.
 The family moved to Arizona when she was 6 months old.
-In between her junior and senior years at Pueblo High School, she took a summer job at Davis–Monthan Air Force Base and met Airman Francisco Matiella, who she married seven years later.
+In between her junior and senior years at Pueblo High School, she took a summer job at Davis–Monthan Air Force Base and met Airman Francisco Matiella, whom she married seven years later.
 Francisco suggested she go to college.

 She earned a Regents' Scholarship into the University of Arizona, receiving a B.A. in 1973 and an M.B.A. in 1976.
 In 2013, she was named the University of Arizona, College of Education Alum of the year.